 Mission Statement for the Office of International Student Services

-The Office of International and Immigrant Student Affairs (OIISA) is committed to providing services necessary to meet the special needs of F-1 international and immigrant students.
+The Office of International and Immigrant Student Affairs (OIISA) is committed to student success.
+The OIISA provides necessary services to meet the special needs of F1 international and immigrant students.

 The mission is supported by two primary goals:

 - To educate and inform the F-1 international population of the regulations governing the enrollment of international students;

 - To provide programs and services that facilitate the international student’s academic transition to and from Westchester Community College.